-The silken lines of a Varga girl Illustration in a copy of Esquire magazine are surveyed by Louis J. Croteau, right, of Burlington, Mass., secretary of New England Watch and War Socitey – "watchdog of New England's morals"– as he testified at a Post Office Department Hearing that the magazine was not dangerous to the nation's morals in Washington on Oct.
+The silken lines of a Varga girl illustration in a copy of Esquire magazine are surveyed by Louis J. Croteau, right, of Burlington, Mass., secretary of New England Watch and War Society – "watchdog of New England's morals"– as he testified at a Post Office Department hearing that the magazine was not dangerous to the nation's morals in Washington on Oct.
 22, 1943.
-Bruce Bromley, attorney for the magazine, looks over the shoulder of the man whose search for indecency takes him to five or six burlesque shows a week and through the pages of 60 to 70 magazines a month.
-(AP Photo)
+The Supreme Court in Hannegan v.
+Esquire (1946) said the postmaster general could not restrict mailing of the magazine.
+(AP Photo, used with permission from the Associated Press)

 In Hannegan v.
 Esquire, 327 U.S. 146 (1946), the Supreme Court overturned a decision by the postmaster general revoking the second-class-mail permit that his department had issued to Esquire magazine.
 The decision thus affirmed First Amendment rights of freedom of speech and press against administrative attempts at suppression.